 Costs That Don’t Get You Out of the Donut Hole

 The following items do not count:

 - Your monthly drug plan premium

 - The amount you pay for medications that are not covered

 What Are My Options If I Don’t Have Prescription Coverage?

-If you are new to Medicare, and you are still within your The Initial Enrollment Period is a seven-month period when new beneficiaries can enroll in Medicare without a penalty.
-Most people enroll in Medicare at age 65.
-(IEP), you have three options:
+If you are new to Medicare, and you are still within your Initial Enrollment Period (IEP), you have three options:

 If you have Medicare Part A, Part B, and a Medigap plan you have two options:

-Keep your Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage. and purchase the Medicare Part D plan of your choice.
+- Keep your Medicare Supplement insurance and purchase the Medicare Part D plan of your choice.
 Be certain that the PDP you want covers your prescribed medications at a favorable rate; or

-Cancel your Medigap plan and get your coverage through a Medicare Advantage plan that includes Part D (an A Medicare Advantage plan that offers Medicare prescription drug coverage (Part D), Part A, and Part B benefits in one plan. plan).
+- Cancel your Medigap plan and get your coverage through a Medicare Advantage plan that includes Part D (an MA-PD plan).
 When you enroll in a Medicare Advantage plan you will be automatically disenrolled from Medicare Part A and Part B.